MariaChrysafis/Project-Euler/readme.md

 # Project Euler

-Solving Project Euler in the [Julia programming language](https://julialang.org/)!
+Solving Project Euler using Julia, C++, Python, Rust, Java, Kotlin, and more!